dineththilina/linux_AI-transcribe/README.md

 ```

 ### **A. Recommended Models (WGET Commands)**

-Quantized models (like `q5_1` or `q5_0`) are highly recommended as they offer near-Large model accuracy at much smaller sizes, maximizing CPU speed.

 | Model Name | Size | Accuracy | WGET Command |
 | :--- | :--- | :--- | :--- |